dfki-ric/ugv_nav4d/README.md

     (default: 'teleop_twist_config_file')
 ```

 In a new terminal, source your workspace and start SLAM.
+Remap the node scanmatcher's topic `/input_cloud` to `/husky/scan/points` in the `lidarslam.launch.py`

 ```
 ros2 launch lidarslam lidarslam.launch.py main_param_dir:=/path/to/your/lidarslam.yaml